lit/lit-element/docs/_guide/properties.md

 ## Declare properties {#declare}

-Declare your element's properties by implementing a static `properties` getter, or by using TypeScript decorators:
+Declare your element's properties by implementing a static `properties` getter, or by using decorators:

 ```js
 // properties getter